-Almost every e-commerce bigwig incorporates a payment process in their website or app that forces you to either provide your e-mail or connect with your Facebook ID.
-This is advantageous for the buyer in some ways because it helps him/her track the product and also interact better with the seller in case of any trouble regarding the product.
+Almost every e-commerce bigwig incorporates a payment process in their website or app that forces you to either provide your e-mail or connect with your social media login.
+This is helpful for the buyer in some ways because it helps them track the product and also interact better with the seller in case of any trouble regarding the product.

-Always take the permission of your customer before using his/her private data anywhere else.
-Data privacy should be one of your top priorities, and if you fail to notify your customers about the use of their private data, you will lose their trust in no time.
-Remember what happened when Indian government released e-mail addresses of all those people who voiced against curbing of net neutrality and preferential treatment by network service providers to certain websites and apps.
+Always take the permission of your customer before using their private data anywhere else.
+Data privacy should be one of your top priorities.
+Remember what happened when Indian government released email addresses of all those people who voiced against curbing net neutrality and preferential treatment by network service providers to certain websites and apps.
 Affected people were miffed at this action and criticized the government for revealing thousands of private e-mail addresses without their consent.

 If you are looking forward to building customer trust, permissions and notifications are a must.
-Either set up an automated system that notifies the customer on the contact number or e-mail address provided or manually notify the customer about the use of their private data.
+Either set up an automated system that notifies the customer on the contact number or e-mail.

 Similarly, for every private detail you seek, you should mention the reason behind your request.
-After the customer has filled out the info required by you, again notify him/her about the info being saved on a secure server and promise not to share any private data with anyone else.
+After the customer has filled out the info required by you, again notify them about the information being saved on a secure server and promise not to share any private data with anyone else.
 You also need to inform the customer if you are selling data to any third party.

 You promised the customers that you will secure their data, but is your database secure?
 It is advisable that you hire a firm that holds expertise in securing data privacy.
 Mention how you secure the data on your website to ensure your customer that their private data is secure with you.
 Chalk out a structured data set that does not mix-match the data and you end up leaking your customers’ private phone number to someone else.